 - Refractive error measurement to determine your glasses prescription

-- Assessment of your lenses to determine the presence any cataracts
+- Assessment of your lenses to determine the presence of any cataracts

 - Evaluation of your retinal health (back of the eye), macula and optic nerve using optical coherence tomography (OCT)